openedx/edx-documentation/en_us/shared/students/SFD_teams.rst

 About Teams and Topics
 ************************

-If teams are used in your course, there is a **Teams** page in the LMS where you can see the topics that have been created by the course team.
-Teams are created within a specific topic, and have a maximum team size.
+If your course has topics that your course team has created for group work, there is a **Teams** page in the LMS where you can see the list of topics and their descriptions.

-If it up to you to browse the topics and find one that you are interested in working on.
-Then, you join a team that is working on that topic.
-For more information, see :ref:`Finding a Team to Join`.
+It is up to you to browse the topics and find one that you are interested in working on.
+Then, you join a team that is working on that topic, either by joining a team that has already been created, or by creating a new team yourself.
+For more information, see :ref:`Browse Topics and Find a Team to Join`.

+Teams are always created within a specific topic, and have a maximum team size that is decided by course staff.

 ======================================